PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 }
 ```

 Replicas get instantiated and passed to the simulator along with the configuration.
 The simulation will run `10000` times where each run will generate `1000` actions (e.g. `CrashReplica`, `DeliverMessage`).
 This simulator is actually running several threads with one simulation each to find bugs faster.
-The simulation is in each thread is deterministic.
+The simulation in each thread is deterministic and isolated.

 ```rust
 #[cfg(test)]